instead-hub/instead/doc/stead3-en.md

 end
 ```

-In this example, the variable w exists only in the body the handler function
+In this example, the variable 'w' exists only in the body the handler function
 act.
-We created a temporary reference variable w, which refers to the object
+We created a temporary reference variable 'w', which refers to the object
 'light' to change feature-variable light this object.

 Of course, we could write: